devilry/devilry-userdoc/src/contact.rst

 Issue tracker
 #############
-Anyone can add issues to our `issue tracker <issuetracker>`_ at our GitHub project page.
+Visit `The Devilry issue tracker`_.

+Anyone can add issues to our issue tracker at our GitHub project page.
 We use the issue tracker for bugs, problems, suggested improvements, suggested new features, etc.

 You need to create a GitHub user to add an issue.
 You just have to write an understandable title and description.
 We will then tag your issue, and respond